kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 [Link to an extension of the above amendment published at 86 FR 13448, Mar.
 9, 2021.](https://www.ecfr.gov/cgi-bin/text-idx?SID=4a24d322e7e2ad451d1f786b051cf52a&mc=true&node=20210309y1.1)

-\(a\) *Flight safety system.* For each launch vehicle, vehicle component, and payload, a launch operator must use a flight safety system that satisfies subpart D of this part as follows, unless §417.125 applies.
+\(a\) *Flight safety system.* For each launch vehicle, vehicle component, and payload, a launch operator must use a flight safety system that satisfies subpart D of this part as follows, unless [[Volume 4/C Licensing/0417 Launch safety.md#§417.125   Launch of an unguided suborbital launch vehicle.|§417.125]] applies.

 \(1\) *In the vicinity of the launch site.* For each launch vehicle, vehicle component, and payload, a launch operator must use a flight safety system in the vicinity of the launch site if the following exist: